FOSSEE/eSim/TASK4_REPORT.md

 - File affected: scripts/setup-esim.sh
 - Severity: High - blocks eSim library setup when installed from source
 - Status: Fixed and verified

+---

+# Issue 2 - install-eSim.sh Referenced in Documentation Does Not Exist in Repository

+## Problem
+The INSTALL file instructs Ubuntu users to run: chmod +x install-eSim.sh
+./install-eSim.sh --install

+However, this file does not exist anywhere in the cloned GitHub repository.

+## Verification
+Ran the following command from the repository root: find . -iname "install-eSim.sh"

+This returned no output, confirming the file is genuinely absent from the source repository.

+## Root Cause (Suspected)
+install-eSim.sh appears to only be bundled inside the downloadable release archive (eSim-2.5.zip from esim.fossee.in), not in the GitHub source repository itself.
+Anyone who clones the repository directly from GitHub (instead of downloading the release zip) and follows the INSTALL file will immediately hit a "No such file or directory" error, since the actual installer script in this repository is scripts/setup-esim.sh, not install-eSim.sh.

+## Status
+Reported, not fixed.
+This is a documentation-code mismatch rather than a script bug.
+A proper fix would require either:
+1. Adding install-eSim.sh to the repository root, or
+2. Updating the INSTALL file to reference scripts/setup-esim.sh instead

+This was not fixed as it requires a decision from the maintainers on which installation path (Flatpak, zip release, or direct source) should be the documented standard for GitHub-based installs.